0d-billie/beod.co.uk/_drafts/titles.md

 Self care does not mean dissociation
 Let yourself be delighted by what you already have
 You don't have to be good at your hobbies
+Do the right thing, and be proud of what you do